Software Integrations: How to Integrate Software Online

 While this may sound straightforward, it can be challenging to keep all these technical details organized in practice.

-And while there will always be exceptions to the rules and techniques, the KISS (Keep it Simple Silly) principl is more relevant than ever when architecting an integration.
+And while there will always be exceptions to the rules and techniques, the KISS (Keep it Simple Silly) principle is more relevant than ever when architecting an integration.

 How Do Integrations Work with APIs?

-An API (application programming interface) is a set of rules that allows two applications to communicate with each other.
+An API (application programming interface) is a set of rules allowing two applications to communicate.

 APIs are based on the concept of the transfer of data between applications.